Free silver: Response

 Many populist organizations favored an inflationary monetary policy because it would enable debtors (often farmers who had mortgages on their land) to pay their debts off with cheaper, more readily available dollars.
 Those who would suffer under this policy were the creditors such as banks and landlords.
 The most vocal and best-organized supporters were the silver mine owners (such as William Randolph Hearst) and workers, and the western states and territories generally, as most U.S. silver production was based there and the region had a great number of highly indebted farmers and ranchers.

 Outside the mining states of the West, the Republican Party steadfastly opposed free silver, arguing that the best road to national prosperity was "sound money", or gold, which was central to international trade.
 They argued that inflation meant guaranteed higher prices for everyone, and real gains chiefly for the silver interests.
 In 1896 Senator Henry M. Teller of Colorado led many western Republicans to bolt and form a third party that supported Democratic presidential nominee William Jennings Bryan, the short-lived Silver Republican Party.

 The Sherman Silver Purchase Act of 1890, while falling short of free silver's goals, required the U.S. government to buy millions of ounces of silver (driving up the price of the metal and pleasing silver miners) for money (pleasing farmers and many others).
 However, the U.S. government paid for that silver bullion in gold notes—and actually reduced their coinage of silver.
-The result was a "run" on the U.S. Treasury's gold reserves, which was one of the many reasons for the Panic of 1893 and the onset of the 1890s Depression.
-Once he regained power, and after the Panic of 1893 had begun, Grover Cleveland engineered the repeal of the act, setting the stage for the key issue of the next presidential election.
+The result was a "run" on the U.S. Treasury's gold reserves, which was one of the many reasons for the Panic of 1893 and the onset of the 1890s depression.
+Once he regained power, and after the Panic of 1893 had begun, President Grover Cleveland engineered the repeal of the act, setting the stage for the key issue of the next presidential election.

 Climax

 1896 editorial cartoon equating the free silver movement with Frankenstein's monster.

 The Populist Party had a strong free-silver element.
-Its subsequent combination with the Democratic Party moved the latter from the support of the gold standard which had been the hallmark of the Cleveland administration to the free-silver position epitomized by 1896 presidential nominee William Jennings Bryan in his Cross of Gold speech.
-Bryan's 1896 candidacy was supported by Populists and "silver Republicans" as well as by most Democrats.
+Its subsequent combination with the Democratic Party moved the latter from the support of the gold standard which had been the hallmark of the Cleveland administration to the free-silver position epitomized by Bryan in his Cross of Gold speech.
+Bryan's 1896 candidacy was supported by Populists and "Silver Republicans" as well as by most Democrats.

-The issue was over what would back the US currency.
+The issue was over what would back the U.S. currency.
 The two options were gold (wanted by the "Goldbugs" and William McKinley) and silver (wanted by the Silverites and Bryan).
 Unbacked paper (wanted by the Greenbacks) represented a third option.
 A fourth option, a currency backed by land value, was advocated by Senator Leland Stanford through several Senate bills introduced in 1890–1892, but was always killed by the Senate Finance Committee.